Skiggz/jira-pal/README.md

 * `colors`: If truthy, show terminal colors in output.
 Default `true`
 * `credentialsFileLocation`: Tells the application where to store the base64 basic auth credentials
+* `username`: Jira username.
+This is used for fetching YOUR assigned stories and other various tasks related to you
+  * Find this by navigating to your jira profile.
+The URL should look like `.../secure/ViewProfile.jspa?name=USERNAME`

 ##Security